awsdocs/aws-parallelcluster-user-guide/doc_source/pluster.create.md

 Defaults to `~/.parallelcluster/config`\.

 `-r REGION, --region REGION`
 Specifies the AWS Region to use\.
-The priority order used to select the Region for a new cluster is:
+The priority order used to select the Region for a new cluster is as follows:

 1. `-r` or `--region` parameter to [`pcluster create`](#pluster.create)\.